 seud-1 expression in cells that produce dimorphic mouthparts in P. pacificus

 With the ability to study the genes that transduce plasticity and specify novel structures, mechanistic advances can be extended to the study of macroevolution.
 To link these advances to regulatory and, ultimately, morphological divergence, mechanisms are being tested in other nematodes.
 Allowing comparisons is a robust phylogenetic infrastructure that now includes over 40 species of Pristionchus and close relatives that have been recently discovered, described, morphologically characterized, and in many cases brought into laboratory culture (Ragsdale et al., 2015).
+Moreover, the novel feeding morphologies that characterize Diplogastridae (the family including Pristionchus) are being empirically placed into an increasingly rich ecological context (Ledón-Rettig et al., 2018).
 In a particularly striking example, polyphenism in one clade of Pristionchus species, discovered from within African and Australasian figs, has diverged so far as to control as up to five adult morphs, each putatively with its own ecological function (Susoy et al., 2016).
-Given the richness of plastic responses and associated morphologies in Pristionchus and other Diplogastridae, comparative analyses of the polyphenism can reveal the genetic parameters for relationships among environment, development, and form.
+Given the richness of plastic responses, associated morphologies, and ecological function in Pristionchus and other Diplogastridae, comparative analyses of the polyphenism can reveal the genetic parameters for relationships among environment, development, and form.

 Correlation of polyphenism with mouthpart complexity and diversity in macroevolution